Spectral Flow Learning Theory: Finite-Sample Guarantees for Vector-Field Identification: Introduction

 \section{Introduction}

-In this manuscript, we develop preliminary components of a Spectral Flow Learning (SFL) theory, a spectral-regularization view of learning dynamical laws from irregular trajectories.
-In SFL, learning is posed as an inverse problem \cite{engl2015regularization} driven by the inclusion map $\mathsf I$ of a vector-valued Reproducing Kernel Hilbert Space (vvRKHS) into a population $L^2$ space; the covariance operator ${\mathsf T}={\mathsf I}^*{\mathsf I}$, a spectral filter ${\mathsf g}_\lambda$, its qualification $\nu$, and a Lipschitz exponent $\mu$ govern approximation/stability rates \cite{de2005learning,bauer2007regularization}.
+Classical continuous-time identification lacks operator-theoretic flow-field bounds \cite{garnier2008direct}, which motivates the proposed \emph{spectral flow learning} (SFL) framework that offers FS-HP guarantees for identification pipelines for linear and nonlinear systems.
+SFL offers a spectral-regularization view of learning dynamical laws from irregular trajectories.
+In particular, learning is posed as an inverse problem \cite{engl2015regularization}, driven by the inclusion map $\mathsf I$ of a vector-valued Reproducing Kernel Hilbert Space (vvRKHS) into a population $L^2$ space.
+We provide operator-theoretic FS-HP guarantees for two broad classes of system-identification pipelines---(i) flow learning and (ii) vector-field learning.

-We take the flow as the primary regression object and lift the finite-sample high-probability (FS-HP) excess risk bound from flow space to the vector field via an observability inequality induced by a Koopman-lag forcing operator~$\mathsf B$.
+Flow learning treats the one-step forward transition map $\Phi$ as the regression target, whereas vector-field learning targets the instantaneous dynamics $f$.
+We establish FS-HP generalization guarantees for one-step transition learners under irregular sampling, and then transfer these guarantees to vector-field estimators by (i) coupling $\Phi$ to $f$ through a backward-looking multistep window and (ii) disentangling a data-driven statistical rate from an explicit discretization bias induced by the step schedule.
+This two-layer analysis covers a broad spectrum of methods: flow-learning pipelines such as ARX, subspace identification, the DMD family, and GP-SSMs.
+The vector-field pipelines covered include GP vector-field regression.

+Section~\ref{sec:setup} fixes notation, specifies the control-affine dynamics and their flows, introduces the design and step laws, and states the FS-HP targets that determine the population spaces and bounded operators.
+Section~\ref{sec:variable} records the ratio-parameterized multistep form, the bounded-coefficient/step-ratio and order-$p$ consistency assumptions, and proves a uniform local-truncation estimate that controls deterministic bias~\cite[Ch.~3.5]{hairer1993solving}.
+Section~\ref{sec:spectral} assembles the vvRKHS hypotheses, inclusion/covariance/integral operators, and the spectral filter with qualification and Lipschitz properties, together with flow- and vector-field-level source conditions~\cite{de2005learning,bauer2007regularization}.
+Section~\ref{sec:sfl} defines the label map and vLMM residual via Koopman-lag forcing and state aggregation, establishes an observability inequality, and combines these ingredients with spectral regularization to obtain excess-risk bounds in flow space and their lifting to vector field, cleanly separating statistical rates from discretization bias.
+Section~\ref{sec:numeric} evaluates representative pipelines on a controlled mass-spring system, illustrating the issue of benchmarking across source conditions and the fast-sampling paradox.
 Our operator notation and bias-variance decomposition follow \cite{rosasco2005spectral}.
-Deterministic modeling error from discretization is controlled by variable-step size linear multistep method (vLMM) theory, bounded coefficients, variable-step consistency, and ODE regularity condition \cite[Ch.~3.5]{hairer1993solving}.